 When the job descriptions of two similar professions overlap, it can be hard to differentiate one profession from the other.
-A powerful example of this is the comparison between psychiatry and psychology.
+This is true for psychiatry and psychology.
 While most people are aware that both psychiatrists and psychologists treat people with mental health issues, many individuals struggle to differentiate the two.
-To do this, we should explore the fundamentals of these disciplines and comprehend the important aspects making them different.
-When comparing psychology and psychiatry, one obvious difference is psychiatrists are licensed doctors, while psychologists lack this designation.
-There are other differences, but the following definitions must be reviewed before delving into them.

 What is Psychiatry?

 In medical terms, psychiatry is a field of study which focuses on understanding and treating mental health problems.
 Psychiatry originated in the 1800s when Johann Christian Reil, a doctor from Germany, began studying how medicine could be used to treat mental health problems.
 Individuals specializing in this field are called psychiatrists.
 To become a psychiatrist, an individual needs to earn a medical degree, which can include a Doctor of Osteopathy degree and complete licensure requirements.Currently, demand is high for addiction and forensic psychiatrists.
 Psychiatrists typically earn anywhere from$125,000-200,000 annually.
 Psychiatry salaries are affected by experience and education.

 Psychologists specialize in human behavior.
 In other words, psychologists attempt to understand how the brain functions neurologically and physiologically and how these functions affect human behavior and belief.
 The word psychology was first phrased by Rudolph Gockel, a German philosopher during the 1500s.